Chia-Network/chia-docs/docs/resources/faq.md

 To create smaller coins, send money to your own wallet in smaller denominations.
 For more info, see our [reference doc](https://docs.chia.net/puzzles/offers#coin-set-utxo).

-## When canceling an offer, when should I check the “cancel on blockchain” checkbox?
+## When canceling an offer, when should I check the "cancel on blockchain" checkbox?

 You should use this option if the offer file has left your computer.
 If you don’t use this option, someone who sees your offer could still accept it.
 See our [reference doc](https://chialisp.com/puzzles/offers#cancellation) for more info.